 The world is now listening to India with more attention, he said.

 The Indian media, he added, needs to go global too.

-The media, the prime minister said, has served people in an “unprecedented way” by spreading awareness on the coronavirus pandemic and by analysing government works and pointing out their shortcomings.
+The media, the prime minister said, has served people in an “unprecedented way” by spreading awareness on the coronavirus pandemic and by analyzing government works and pointing out their shortcomings.

-Though the media is also criticised at times, more so in this age of social media, but everybody needs to learn from criticism, he said, adding this is what makes India’s democracy strong.
+Though the media is also criticized at times, more so in this age of social media, but everybody needs to learn from criticism, he said, adding this is what makes India’s democracy strong.